London's Top Hairstylists Predict The Biggest Trends For Spring

 Thankfully, the wait is almost over.
-On April 12, salons in London and across the UK will open their doors once again, and the industry's top experts are predicting tons of game-changing new haircut trends.
+On April 12, salons across the UK (and in Ontario!) will open their doors once again, and the industry's top experts in London are predicting tons of game-changing new haircut trends.
 There's a style to suit everyone, too, whether you're after a full-on hair transformation or something subtle.

 Ahead, discover the biggest hair movements set to take spring by storm, according to the hair world's top professionals.